 Printers, marketers and designers are poised to take advantage of what’s happening today in the marketplace by paying attention to what tomorrow’s buying audience is saying, expecting and willing to pay for in an experience.

 Print’s role in mass communication has shifted, forcing generations of print professionals to struggle in this always-on, app-driven, instant gratification world.
-A world where creating memorable and relevant customer experiences is predicted to surpass price and product as the key brand differentiator by 2020.
+A world where creating memorable and relevant customer experiences is surpassing price and product as the key brand differentiator in 2020.

 Printers will only convince their customers to invest in print if they’re prepared to invest in the technology, workforce, sales and marketing they need to drive print business success.